Corporate Governance

 UKOG is a listed company traded on the AIM market of the London Stock Exchange, and as such recognises the importance of sound corporate governance throughout the organisation.

-The Board is committed to maintaining high standards of corporate governance and complies with the provisions of the Quoted Companies Alliance Corporate (QCA) Governance Code 2018 (“QCA code”).
+The Board is committed to maintaining high standards of corporate governance and complies with the provisions of the Quoted Companies Alliance (QCA) Corporate Governance Code 2018 (“QCA code”).
+The 2023 updates to the QCA Code, which are effective from financial years beginning after 1 April 2024, are designed to better align with changing expectations for corporate governance.
+There are three main aims of the Code – to deliver growth, to maintain a dynamic management framework, and to build trust.

 While building a strong governance framework we also try to ensure that we take a proportionate approach and that our processes remain fit for purpose as well as embedded within the culture of our organisation.
 We continue to evolve our approach and make ongoing improvements as part of building a successful and sustainable company.